-Motivated by the policy sensitivity of sex ratio, I investigate the impact of changing the racial gap in sex composition on the health disparities between Black and White mothers.
+Motivated by the policy sensitivity of sex ratio, I investigate the impact of changing the racial gap in sex composition on health disparities between Black and White mothers.
 First, I simulate a counterfactual world where Black women face the same dating markets as White women.
 The results suggest that eliminating Black women's disadvantage would reduce racial health disparities in chlamydia and hypertension among pregnant women by 5% and 11% respectively, and the disparities in the low APGAR score by 8%.
 Improving the APGAR score would be particularly important because 11% of infants with low APGAR score die within a year of birth (compared to 0.2% of infants with normal score).
-Moreover, adults who had low APGAR score as children are significantly more likely to suffer from neurological disabilities and impaired cognitive functions (Ehrenstein et al. [2009]).
+Moreover, adults who have low APGAR score as children are significantly more likely to suffer from neurological disabilities and impaired cognitive functions (Ehrenstein et al. (2009)).
 Next, I focus on a more modest policy that equalizes incarceration rates for non-violent offenses between Black and White people.
-Even such a policy could prevent 200-700 adverse pregnancy outcomes per year among Black mothers through its effect on the bargaining power alone.
+Even this policy could prevent 200-700 adverse pregnancy outcomes per year among Black mothers through its effect on the bargaining power alone.
 I also show theoretically that an increase in the supply of men, independent of their potential income, benefits all women.
 The model predicts that adding low-income men brings the most significant welfare increase to high-income women, as they enjoy the cumulative effect of better outside options across the income distribution.

 My study contributes to two fields.
-Firstly, in the field of family economics, it establishes a causal link between within-relationship bargaining matters and maternal and neonatal health.
+Firstly, in the field of family economics, it establishes a causal link between within-relationship bargaining and maternal and neonatal health.
 Secondly, in the field of health economics, it shows that the marriage market is an essential determinant of pregnancy health.

-The primary contribution of this paper is to provide the first evidence of causal impact of female bargaining power on pregnancy outcomes.
-Previous research has shown that increasing women's bargaining power leads to higher spending on children (Thomas [1990], Lundberg et al. [1997], Calvi [2020])

-and improvement in older children's health (Duflo [2003], Thomas et al. [1999]).
+The primary contribution of this paper is to provide the first evidence of the causal impact of female bargaining power on pregnancy outcomes.
+Previous research has shown that increasing women's bargaining power leads to higher spending on children (Thomas (1990); Lundberg et al. (1997); Calvi (2020)) and improvement in older children's health (Duflo (2003); Thomas et al. (1999)).
 My results add to this literature by demonstrating that female empowerment positively affects health during pregnancy.
 Moreover, previous studies identifying the link between bargaining power and health are set in the developing countries.
-My paper is the first to show that bargaining still matters for health in upper income countries.
+My paper is the first to demonstrate that bargaining still matters for health in upper income countries.

-This study also adds to the literature relating the sex ratio in the dating market to the distribution of bargaining power within relationships.
-Researchers used variation in the local sex ratios to measure changes in the negotiating power of partners (Chiappori et al. [2002], Cornwell and Cunningham [2008], Adimora et al. [2002], Kang and Pongou [2020]).
-As the sex ratios might be driven by factors also affecting outcomes of interest, other studies relied on historical shocks to address such endogeneity (Angrist [2002], Lafortune [2013], Abramitzky et al. [2011], Brainerd [2016], Liu [2020], Alix-Garcia et al. [2022]).
-One strength of my paper is to isolate the exogenous variation in the bargaining power by using a novel instrument for the local, contemporaneous sex composition in the dating market.
-My instrument can be used independently of time and location as long as data on sex composition at birth is available.
-In the case of the US, it allows me to investigate relationships and outcomes from recent administrative datasets.
+This study also adds to the literature linking the sex ratio in the dating market to the distribution of bargaining power within relationships.
+Researchers used variation in the local sex ratios to measure changes in the negotiating power of partners (Chiappori et al. (2002); Cornwell and Cunningham (2008); Adimora et al. (2002); Kang and Pongou (2020)).
+As the sex ratios might be driven by factors also affecting outcomes of interest, other studies relied on historical shocks to address such endogeneity (Angrist (2002); Lafortune (2013); Abramitzky et al. (2011); Brainerd (2016); Liu (2020); Alix-Garcia et al. (2022)).
+One strength of my paper is to isolate the exogenous variation in the bargaining power through the use of a novel instrument for the local, contemporaneous sex composition in the dating market.
+My instrument can be used independently of time and location as long as the data on sex composition at birth is available.
+In the case of the US, it enables an investigation of the relationships and outcomes from recent administrative datasets.